Preferences for Truth-telling

 In this experiment, participants have a clear monetary incentive to lie up and no individual report can be identified as truthful or not.
 At the same time, the researcher can judge the reports of a group of participants and can thus draw indirect conclusions about participants' behavior.

-The data on this website come from our research paper (Abeler, Nosenzo, Raymond, forthcoming in Econometrica, ).
+The data on this website come from our research paper (Abeler, Nosenzo, Raymond, published in Econometrica 2019).
 In this paper we combine data from 429 treatments (or experiments) across 90 papers involving more than 44000 participants across 47 countries.
 We find the following:

 Finding 1: Participants forgo a large part of the potential gains from lying.